TypeScript Interface

 The code now is easier to read than before.

-The following code declares an object that has four properties:
+For example, the following code declares an object that has four properties:

 let jane = {